VNLP-Tech/logger/README.md

 ### Features
 - Logger in many levels
 - Logger for http request
-- Upload log to ElasticSearch
+- Send log to ElasticSearch
+- Send log to Cloudwatch

 ### Setting